zhenglong1603/tp/docs/UserGuide.md

 Clear all appointments of a patient.

-Format: `clearappt ic/NRIC`
+Format 1: `clearappt ic/NRIC`

 Parameters:
 - `NRIC`: The NRIC of the patient.
 It must be a valid NRIC number.

 Examples: `clearappt ic/S1234567A`

+Format 2: `clearappt INDEX`

+Parameters:
+- `INDEX`: The index of the patient shown in the displayed person list.
+It **must be a positive integer** 1, 2, 3, ...

+Examples: `clearappt 1` clears all appointments of the first patient currently displayed.

 **Warning:**

-1. The patient with the given NRIC must exist, otherwise Klinix will show an error message.
+1. The patient with the given NRIC, or the given index must exist, otherwise Klinix will show an error message.

 ### View appointments on specific date: `appton`